The Historical Construction of Body Norms

 4. Industrialisation and Social Structuring

-• clothing became linked to social identity and status
+• clothing became a marker of identity, class, and status

-• public and private spaces became more rigidly defined
+• boundaries between public and private space became more rigid

 Clothing evolved from: